 The reason is that the man of sin, a civil leader, will make war with saints and even overcome them, Revelation 13:7.
 This would be impossible if all the saints were already gone, raptured away in heaven.

 Trials Endured, Not Removed

-When Daniel and his friends refused to worship Nebuchadnezzar’s golden image (probably an Asherah) they were thrown into a burning furnace.
+When Daniel's friends refused to worship Nebuchadnezzar’s golden image (probably an Asherah) they were thrown into a burning furnace.
 There they were protected from the flames.

-Daniel was also cast into the lion’s den and escaped death by way of the lion’s den.
+Daniel himself, in another account, was cast into the lion’s den and escaped death by way of the lion’s den.

 Israel had to suffer the first three plagues in Egypt —the blood, frogs, and lice—before they were protected from the last seven.
 They were not taken out of the tribulation in which they found themselves, either.

 Israel escaped the rest of the plagues while living in the midst of the Pandemonium.

 We read that Joseph was "delivered out of all his afflictions," but we also learn that his feet hurt with fetters and that he was laid in iron until the Word of Yahweh tried him and the king loosed him, Psalm 105:17-20.